 Anis Rehman is an incoming junior studying Aerospace Engineering.
 He is the current Vice President, Internal of the Muslim Student Association as well as an affiliate of the Islamaphobia Working Group.
 Anis works to strengthen the bonds between fellow Muslims as well as serve God through community service, activism and consultation.

-Jumanah Saadeh is the Student Services Coordinator at the UM Biological Station and an active member in the Islamophobia Working Group.
+Jumanah Saadeh is the Student Services Coordinator at the UM Biological Station.
+She holds an MA in Higher Education and is currently pursuing her MBA.
+She is an active member of the Islamophobia Working Group.
 She is a proud Ann Arbor native who loves travelling and learning.
 She’s enthusiastic about diversity and leadership education with a global citizenship framework.
 She is always interested in recommendations of new things to explore and engage with.
 Her favorite book — and favorite suggestion to others — is the Autobiography of Malcolm X.

 This exhibition is presented in partnership with the University of Michigan-Dearborn’s Center for Arab American Studies (CAAS), with support from the Knight Foundation, the Doris Duke Foundation, the Andy Warhol Foundation for the Visual Arts, the El-Hibri Foundation, the Community Foundation of SE Michigan, and the Michigan Humanities Council.